 - We would ordinarily expect an applicant to be in possession of a bachelor degree with honours or equivalent qualification if they have studied outside the United Kingdom.
 Individual programme entrance levels then apply and are published on the programme pages

-All applicants must provide evidence that they possess at least the minimum level of English Language proficient as set by the University Learning and Teaching Committee.
+- All applicants must provide evidence that they possess at least the minimum level of English Language proficient as set by the University Marketing, Recruitment, Admissions & Communications Committee.
 Details of the required English Language requirements are published on the programme pages of the University website.
 For further details, please refer to the English Language Policy

 The University’s aim is to select those applicants who are likely to succeed academically and gain from the provision available.
 Aptitude for an individual programme is the primary criterion for selection and an academic decision will always be reached on an application before other factors are taken in to account.